PrestaShop/docs/development/database/structure.md

 are not used anymore.

 If a new release of PrestaShop must bring changes to the existing database, an upgrade file must be created along the `db_structure.sql` update.
-This SQL file will be stored in the folder `/install/upgrade/sql/`.
+This SQL file will be stored in the [auto upgrade](https://github.com/PrestaShop/autoupgrade/tree/dev/upgrade/sql) module in the folder `/upgrade/sql/`.

-Its name is the PS version on which the change will be applied.
+Its name is the PrestaShop version on which the change will be applied.

-For instance, here is the file *[1.7.3.0.sql](https://github.com/PrestaShop/PrestaShop/blob/1.7.3.0/install-dev/upgrade/sql/1.7.3.0.sql)*, used by shops upgrading to 1.7.3.0 or later:
+For instance, here is the file *[1.7.3.0.sql](https://github.com/PrestaShop/autoupgrade/tree/dev/upgrade/sql/1.7.3.0.sql)*, used by shops upgrading to 1.7.3.0 or later:

 ```sql